kanchen/log_analyzer/README.md

 See Configuration how to configure the log files

 ##Design
-The tool parses the command line swithes and loads the configuration file when the *analyzer* initialized.
-It then creates *logger*, *parser*, *aggregator*
+The tool parses the command line switches and loads the configuration file when the *analyzer* is initialized.
-, and a OS *matcher*.
-As the *parser* parses each line in the log file, *matcher* tries to match OS from User-Agent and *aggregator* aggregates per day information.
+It then creates a *logger*, a *parser*, an *aggregator*, and a OS *matcher*.
+As the *parser* parses each line in the log file, the *matcher* tries to match OS from the User-Agent information and the *aggregator* aggregates per day information.
 Parsing error or no OS match information is sent to the *logger*.
-Afer the *parser* finishes parsing ll the records, the *aggregator* reports the collected data.
+Afer the *parser* finishes parsing all the records, the *aggregator* reports the collected data.